Skip to main content

 Nokia 2660 Flip — Best Flip Phone

 Why it's good: The flip-to-answer, flip-to-end mechanic is intuitive.
 The outer screen shows time and caller ID without opening.
-4G ensures it'll work for years as 3G networks switch off.
+4G ensures it'll work for years as legacy networks phase out.

 AGM M9 — Best Budget